NVIDIA/cudnn-frontend/README.FE.1.0.md

 This generally helps validate and improve upon the results provided by the heuristics.
 Please refer to [samples](samples/cpp/autotuning.cpp)

 ### Execute
-Executing graph requires device pointers to all input output tensors and a user alloaction device workspace pointer.
+Executing graph requires device pointers to all input output tensors and a user allocated device workspace pointer.

 Two flavours of execute exists, corresponding to `build_plans(...)`` API.